 A key to Stick welding is learning to strike and maintain an arc.
 This can be a challenge but once mastered it is a very effective form of welding on many metals.
 It is generally suitable for welding metals no thinner than 1.02mm (18-gauge).
 Welds should be cleaned upon completion.
-It is an economical form of welding and is is great for welding thicker metals of 6mm or more.
-They are a good choice for farmers, hobbyists and home maintenance chores.
+It is an economical form of welding and is great for welding thicker metals of 6mm or more.
+It is a good choice for farmers, hobbyists and home maintenance chores.

 Key MMA welding points